5 Indispensable Winter Photography Tips and Tricks

 My unspoken rule is that if I’m wearing multiple layers, then my DSLR or mirrorless camera deserves at least 1 layer.
 While most digital cameras provide some weather protection, I don’t advise testing them to their limits.
 The longer your DSLR or mirrorless camera sits out naked in the cold, the probably increases that you will run into an issue based on the temperature, wind, snow, and/or ice.

+- Invest in a camera rain cover: Prevent moisture from snowflakes or drizzle from damaging your camera body and lens.
+For example, snowflakes can melt and then refreeze in little cracks or around your photography filters.
+A frozen photography filter to your camera lens in the field is frustrating!
 When the digital camera will be sitting on the tripod, I prefer to keep either a rain cover or wrap a scarf or balaclava around it.
 When possible, I use a lens hood as well.
 In reality, I’ll use whatever is available to protect it from the elements, particularly it there is any type of snow falling or blowing around.
 To be clear, when I’m actively shooting in clear conditions, my digital camera is naked.
 If I’m waiting for short periods of time in between shots, then I cover it.

+Your hands are crucial when handling delicate camera controls in freezing weather.
 Apart from layered winter clothing, I bring at least 2 pair of good gloves.
 The first pair are my good, insulated, and provide good dexterity so I can shoot without my fingers being exposed to conditions.
 The second pair is simply a back-up if something happens to my first pair or if they get wet.

-I always make use for chemical heat packs also known as hand warmers.
+- Consider hand warmers: I always make use for chemical heat packs also known as hand warmers.
 I’ll keep them in my pockets to keep my hands warm.
 Sometimes, I’ll tape them to parts of my tripod which may be subjected to freezing or even throw one or two in my camera bag while outside so the inside of my camera bag doesn’t get too cold while outside.
 They don’t get too hot so there is no need to worry.

 Develop an effective Camera Exposure workflow for winter photography